Brent Renaud: US journalist and filmmaker killed in Ukraine

 In a statement, the newspaper said it was "deeply saddened" to hear of Renaud's death but that he had not been working for the newspaper in Ukraine.

-Renaud last worked for the newspaper in 2015, the Times said, and the press ID he was wearing in Ukraine had been issued years ago.
+Renaud last worked for the publication in 2015, the Times said, and the press ID he was wearing in Ukraine had been issued years ago.

 'Tell the world what they did'